 When you’re swimming in the sea of diet culture, it is really easy to take what you’re seeing for granted.
 Our brains say to themselves subconsciously, “Of course all the women I see everyday wear size 0!
 That makes perfect sense to me!”

 When your brain sees the same images over and over again, it starts to assume that those images are normal, and other images become abnormal.
-This is why the number one tip I have for you to improve your body image is to start to expose yourself to a much wider set of images: not just tall, white, lean, hour-glass shape, size-0 models, but also medium-sized women, fat women, and super-fat women.
-Women of absolutely all shapes and sizes, all ages, all colors and ethnicities, all sexual identities.
-For that matter: expose yourself to images of people of all gender identities.
+This is why the number one tip I have for you to improve your body image is to start to expose yourself to a much wider set of images: not just tall, white, lean, hour-glass shape, size-0 models, but also medium-sized people, fat people, and super-fat people.
+People of absolutely all shapes and sizes, all ages, all colors and ethnicities, all sexual identities, all gender identities.

 The more you take in images that represent yourself and people bigger than yourself, the easier it will be for you to accept your body.
 Promise.